getreup/slate/source/scanner/V4.0/index.html.md

 1 | Reward ID | The ID of the reward the user wishes to redeem for.
 Decode the "Redeem Reward QR Code" and use the value from the "R" key.
 2 | User Type | For a mobile app user, this is always "U".
 For a gift card, this is always "giftcard".
 3 | Hash | A hash unique to this merchant and user.
 Decode the "Redeem Reward QR Code" and use the value from the "H" key.
-4 | Invoice Details | An object with a key named "menu_items", which is an array of objects each containing at least the keys "menu_item_id" (the SKU), "item_qty" (optional, 1 is used without it), and "item_amount".
+4 | Invoice Details | An object with a key named "items", which is an array of objects each containing at least the keys "product_id" (the SKU), "item_qty" (optional, 1 is used without it), and "item_amount".
 Feel free to send any additional information in the line items.

 ## Add Credit to Gift Card